Ah! That burning desire to become a model.

 (For about three days in summers, and about eight days in winters)

-Put the leaves in a grinder.
-Run the blender until the leaves turned into powder.
-Transfer the powder to a glass jar and keep the pot in a cool and dry place.
 Take 1-2 teaspoons of this powder daily with water.
-It’ll not only help you get a fairer skin but shall also remove impurities from the blood.
+It’ll not only help you get a fairer skin but shall also tackle many other skin problems.

-One day I came to know about a doctor who claims his medicine can help you gain a little more height even after 35.
-I tried the medication, and it seemed to have worked for me.
+A doctor in the old Delhi area claims that his medicine can help you gain a little more height even after 35.
+I tried, and it seemed to have worked for me.
 It’s called “Herbo Height Therapy.”

-They are good aerobic exercises to keep the body fit and healthy, but they cannot help you gain muscles.
-If you want to increase muscles, then you must consider “weight training”, commonly known as “body-building.”
+Aerobic exercises can help you keep the body fit and healthy, but they cannot help you gain muscles.
+(If you want to increase muscles, then you must consider anaerobic exercises or “weight training” commonly known as bodybuilding).

 Climbing the stairs.